Posted on July 18, 2016 in Addiction

 LGBT youth who suffered emotional abuse began to misuse tranquilizers much earlier than the non-LGBT youth in the study who also suffered emotional abuse.
 LGBT youth who suffered physical abuse showed earlier initiation into stimulant misuse than their non-LGBT counterparts.
 Sexual abuse was a strong predictor of early tranquilizer misuse in both LGBT and non-LGBT youth, although the average age of initiation for LGBT youth was slightly lower.

 More Likely to Suffer From Mental Illness, Receive Prescriptions

 While the researchers concluded that LGBT status does put youth at higher risk for prescription drug abuse, they also reported that the most significant factor moderating youth prescription drug misuse was availability.
 Previous studies have also found that the availability of prescription medications is a critical predictor of abuse.
 However, this finding does not detract from concerns about the risks for LGBT youth, since these young people are also more likely to struggle with mental illness and to have drug prescriptions.

 Overall, the results of this study show that LGBT youth are at moderately higher risk for earlier initiation of prescription drug misuse and abuse.
+This means they are in higher need of treatment for prescription drug abuse.
 However, they are also at notably higher risk for other factors that are predictors of early prescription drug abuse, including a history of abuse during childhood and easy access to prescription drugs.
 The researchers suggest that education programs for LGBT youth should be adjusted to reflect the fact that early initiation is a higher risk among these individuals.